mahaveer-pio/ai-best-practices-v2/.github/instructions/ai-commit-guide.instructions.md

 ## Quick Start Guide

-Here's how to get started with the KPI Manager Pro API...
+Here's how to get started with the PAI API...
 ```

 **Or for configuration:**